mattermost/mattermost-handbook/company/about-mattermost/README.md

 **What we do:** Mattermost, Inc. helps solve collaboration challenges for developers, operators & security teams so organizations can focus on business-critical tasks.

-**Who we serve:** We serve organizations that need to speed application delivery by improving collaboration while maintaining security and privacy.
-We help solve:

-* _Complicated communications:_ Silos across networks, data, tools, and teams causing delay, duplication, and re-work.
-* _Unpredictable results:_ Teams approaching the same problems with inconsistent methods and outcomes, resulting in uncertainty and lack of trust.
-* _Outages and downtime:_ Lack of clarity and tooling increases and prolongs system failures, impacting business results and market confidence.

-**What we offer:** We help by providing a secure, privacy-conscious collaboration platform to build, operate, defend and heal software systems.
-Core benefits include:

-* _Awareness:_ Privately deliver customized, cross-org data, alerting, and dashboards across web, PC, and mobile increasing speed and efficiency.
-* _Process:_ Observe, prioritize, coordinate, and escalate process and priorities in a tailored experience to increase predictability and trust across teams and organizations.
-* _Response:_ Solve issues proactively and reactively with data, people, tools, and controls in one place, improving business outcomes, and building market confidence.
+**Who we serve:** Our Ideal Customer Profile (“ICP”) is an enterprise, defense or governmental organization with 2,500+ employees in need of a collaboration platform for mission critical work that meets complex requirements for security, compliance and self-sovereignty.
+ICP organizations have significant in-house Dev/Sec/Ops talent and the ability to deploy and secure self-managed infrastructure.

+We believe that mission critical work is hampered by one or more of the following;

+* _Risk from non-compliance_
+* _End of Life of existing systems_
+* _Lack of resilience at scale during infrastructure failure or breach_
+* _Competitive Risk_
+* _Need to preserve sovereignty_
+* _Noise/gaps of MS Teams/general collab tools for tech/operational orgs_
+* _Risk from gaps in Mattermost Team Edition for large organizations_
+* _Low efficiency, high delay and error rates due to inflexible platform_
+* _Need interconnect outside of AD domains and CAC systems_

+**What we offer:** Mattermost is a secure collaboration platform for accelerating mission critical work in complex environments.
+We connect teams, tools and processes on a self-sovereign hub with workflow, integrations, real-time messaging, voice, screen share and federation to deliver more focused, adaptable and resilient decision cycles and outcomes.

 ## Mission

-Our mission is to make the world more safe and productive by developing and delivering secure, open source collaboration software that is trusted, flexible, and offers fast time-to-value.
+Mattermost’s mission is to make the world safer and more productive by developing and delivering secure, open source collaboration software.

 ## Leadership Principles